How To: Get Rid of Chipmunks

 There are four main types of chipmunk repellents, which can be used together and for different purposes:

-• Electronic repellents: An electronic repellent system uses ultrasonic pulses or sprays of water to get rid of chipmunks as well as deer, raccoons, rabbits, and squirrels that may be drawn to your lawn.
-A high-quality, non-toxic, and top-rated electronic pest repeller costs between $20 and $30 on Amazon and can cover 900 to 1,200 square feet via a safe, consistent power source: typically an AC 110 volt plug outlet or AA batteries.
+- Electronic repellents: An electronic repellent system uses ultrasonic pulses or sprays of water to get rid of chipmunks as well as deer, raccoons, rabbits, and squirrels that may be drawn to your lawn.
+A high-quality, non-toxic, and top-rated electronic pest repeller costs between $20 and $30 and can cover 900 to 1,200 square feet via a safe, consistent power source: typically an AC 110 volt plug outlet or AA batteries (view example on Amazon).
 Keep in mind, however, that sound waves and water sprays won’t dislodge chipmunk nests and burrows underground.

-• Liquid repellents: Purchase a non-toxic commercial product like Repel Plus or Rodent Defense Spray (both available on Amazon) or make a DIY solution of one quart of water boiled with two tablespoons of cayenne and, once cool, two tablespoons of olive oil.
+- Liquid repellents: Purchase a non-toxic commercial product like Rodent Defense Spray (available on Amazon) or make a DIY solution of one quart of water boiled with two tablespoons of cayenne and, once cool, two tablespoons of olive oil.
 Store in a labeled spray bottle and shake well before spraying directly on infested areas.
 Reapplication and patience are essential, as it may take a bit of time (and favorable weather conditions) for chipmunks to come into direct contact with the distasteful stuff.
-Fall gardening tip: Protect vulnerable tulip bulbs by dipping them into liquid repellent before planting.
+Fall gardening tip: Protect vulnerable tulip bulbs by dipping them into a liquid repellent before planting.

-• Dry repellents: Dry products are longer-lasting than liquid sprays and will help prevent chipmunk burrowing.
-Create barriers of access by sprinkling granular repellents in key areas.
+- Dry repellents: Dry products are longer-lasting than liquid sprays and will help prevent chipmunk burrowing.
+Create barriers to access by sprinkling granular repellents in key areas.
 Use a product like Shake Away (available on Amazon)—which doesn’t kill chipmunks or other pests—in attics, near house foundations, around flowerbeds, and along garden paths.
 Or simply shake a healthy sprinkle of cayenne pepper on affected areas.

 Enforce good fencing.

 The Humane Society suggests finding gentler ways of living with chipmunks while preventing them from nibbling our plants.
 Consider installing an L-shaped barrier of mesh fencing around the base of foundations, fences, porches, and other walls.
 Choose a gravel border instead of box shrubs.
-Protect flower bulbs by planting them in bulb cages (available at Gardener’s Supply Company).
+Protect flower bulbs by planting them in bulb cages, available at home centers and gardening supply stores.